lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

 ## Supported key management services for customer-managed encryption
 {: #kms-for-byok}

 You can use the key management service that works best for your needs. {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} (available in certain [regions](/docs/services/hs-crypto?topic=hs-crypto-regions#regions)) use a common key provider API to provide a consistent approach for managing encryption keys.
 Behind the scenes, {{site.data.keyword.cloud_notm}} data centers provide a dedicated hardware security module (HSM) to protect your keys.
-The following key management services are supported with customer-managed encryption for block storage volumes:
+The following key management services are supported by customer-managed encryption for block storage volumes:

 | Key Management Service | HSM Encryption Certification |
 | ----- | ----- |